vbvg2008/benchmarks/schedule/schedule.md

 # issues:
-* How to do patching ?
 * need to improve the tensorflow model schedule GPU memory usage
 * understand tensorflow gpu usage
 * tensorflow make distributed value needs to change
 * how to pad tensor in dataloder

-Still needed:
-* more API polishing
-* update all tutorials
-* update all apphubs
-* doc strings